Exploring Localization for Self-supervised Fine-grained Contrastive Learning

-\paragraph{Data Augmentation.} In contrastive learning pre-training, the input resolution is $224\times 224$ and the data augmentation strategy follows MoCo.v2~\cite{2020mocov2} as following: Geometric augmentation is \textit{RandomResizedCrop} with the scale in $[0.2,1.0]$ and \textit{RandomHorizontalFlip}.
-Color augmentation is \textit{ColorJitter} with \{brightness, contrast, saturation, hue\} strength of $\set{0.4, 0.4, 0.4, 0.1}$ with an applying probability of $0.8$, and $RandomGrayscale$ with an applying probability of $0.2$.
-Blurring augmentation is using square Gaussian kernel of size $23\times 23$ with a standard deviation uniformly sampled in $[0.1, 2.0]$.
-During evaluation, images are resized to $256$ pixels along the shorter side and is center cropped to $224\times 224$ similar to SimCLR~\cite{2020simclr}.
+\paragraph{Dataset.} We evaluate the performance of baselines' representation pre-trained on the training set of 100$\%$ ImageNet-1k (IN-1k), 10$\%$ IN-1k, COCO, and CUB, details of datasets used are described in Sec.~\ref{sec_exp}.
+We use the same fixed split for the 10$\%$ IN-1k where we randomly sample 10$\%$ of the total training set size from each class.

-\paragraph{Hyperparameters for CVSA.} We search the optimal hyperparameters for our proposed CVSA on the validation set of fine-grained datasets using ResNet-18 as the encoder.
-We set the batch size to $1024$ and follow other training settings of BYOL~\cite{nips2020byol}.
-The base learning rate is set to $0.3$ for the Cars dataset and $0.6$ for the other three datasets.
-The cropping scale ratio of SaliencySwap is $\lambda=0.5$ by default.
-As for the stage $l$ in CVSA, we analyze the performance and the computational cost of using $l\in \set{3,4}$ since the first two stages are frozen in the \textit{dual-stage}.
-And we find that using $l=4$ achieves a balance between the performance and the computation cost.
+\paragraph{Pre-training details.} To ensure impartial comparisons, MoCo.v2 data augmentations are adopted for all self-supervised methods and follow the exact setup described in the original papers.
+OpenMixup~\cite{li2022openmixup} is adopted as the codebase.
+All models are pre-trained 200 epochs on 100$\%$ IN-1k and 800 epochs on other datasets.
+For the binary classification, the model is pre-trained by SGD optimizer with an initial learning rate of $0.1$ adjusted by a cosine annealing scheduler, the SGD momentum of $0.9$, and the weight decay of $0.0001$.
+In contrastive learning pre-training, the input resolution is $224\times 224$ and the data augmentation strategy follows MoCo.v2~\cite{2020mocov2} as following: Geometric augmentation is \textit{RandomResizedCrop} with the scale in $[0.2,1.0]$ and \textit{RandomHorizontalFlip}.
+Color augmentation is \textit{ColorJitter} with \{brightness, contrast, saturation, hue\} strength of $\{0.4, 0.4, 0.4, 0.1\}$ and an applying probability of $0.8$, and \textit{RandomGrayscale} with an applying probability of $0.2$.
+Blurring augmentation is using a square Gaussian kernel of size $23\times 23$ with a standard deviation uniformly sampled in $[0.1, 2.0]$.
+During the evaluation, images are resized to $256$ pixels along the shorter side and are center cropped to $224\times 224$.